rhd-gitops-example/services/README.md

 Usage:
   services promote [flags]
+  services promote [command]

+Available Commands:
+  branch      promote between branches within one repository env         promote between environment folders within one repository repo        promote between repositories

 Flags:
-      --branch-name string       the name of the branch on the destination repository for the pull request (auto-generated if empty)
-      --cache-dir string         where to cache Git checkouts (default "~/.promotion/cache") --commit-email string      the email to use for commits when creating branches --commit-message string    the msg to use on the resultant commit and pull request --commit-name string       the name to use for commits when creating branches --debug                    additional debug logging output
-      --from string              source Git repository
+      --branch-name string       the branch on the destination repository for the pull request (auto-generated if empty) --cache-dir string         where to cache Git checkouts (default "~/.promotion/cache") --from string              the source Git repository (URL or local) --from-branch string       the branch on the source Git repository (default "master") --from-env-folder string   env folder on the source Git repository (if not provided, the repository should only have one folder under environments/)
-      --from-branch string       branch on the source Git repository (default "master") -h, --help                     help for promote
+  -h, --help                     help for promote
-      --insecure-skip-verify     Insecure skip verify TLS certificate
-      --keep-cache               whether to retain the locally cloned repositories in the cache directory --repository-type string   the type of repository: github, gitlab or ghe (default "github") --service string           service name to promote
-      --to string                destination Git repository
+      --keep-cache               whether to retain the locally cloned repositories in the cache directory --service string           the name of the service to promote --to string                the destination Git repository
-      --to-branch string         branch on the destination Git repository (default "master")
+      --to-branch string         the branch on the destination Git repository (default "master") --to-env-folder string     env folder on the destination Git repository (if not provided, the repository should only have one folder under environments/)

 Global Flags:
+      --commit-email string      the email to use for commits when creating branches --commit-message string    the message to use on the resultant commit and pull request --commit-name string       the name to use for commits when creating branches --debug                    additional debug logging output
-      --github-token string   oauth access token to authenticate the request
+      --github-token string      oauth access token to authenticate the request --insecure-skip-verify     Insecure skip verify TLS certificate
+      --repository-type string   the type of repository: github, gitlab or ghe (default "github")
 ```

 This will _copy_ all files under `/services/service-a/base/config/*` in `first-environment` to `second-environment`, commit and push, and open a PR for the change.
 Any of these arguments may be provided as environment variables, using all upper case and replacing `-` with `_`.
 Hence you can set CACHE_DIR, COMMIT_EMAIL, etc.